Tuberculosis

 • Well-described forms: pulmonary (85%), miliary (disseminated), meningeal, abdominal, lymphadenitis (scrofula)

 • Usually acquired by inhalation of airborne bacilli from an individual with active TB; bacilli multiply in alveoli and spread via macrophages, lymphatics, and blood.
-Outcomes include eradication (tissue hypersensitivity stops infection), primary TB, and latent TB infection (LTBI).
+Outcomes include: eradication (tissue hypersensitivity stops infection; primary TB; latent TB (LTBI).

 Incidence

-• 7% of cases involve people living with HIV.
-Most cases are in Southeast Asia and Africa.
+• ~7% of cases involve people living with HIV; mostly from Southeast Asia and Africa.

 Prevalence